Sufism in Jordan: History

 Sufism has played a very important role in the expansion of Islam throughout the world.
 Throughout the 15th century Sufism was a popular movement along the front edge of the expanding Ottoman empire.
 In Jordan however early Ottoman records indicate that Sufism was already present in Jordan when it was subsumed by the Empire.
-It has continued to play an important role in the area through the establishment of the Emirate, the influx of Palastinians following the 1948 Palestinian exodus, and into present time.
+It has continued to play an important role in the area through the establishment of the Emirate, the influx of Palestinians following the 1948 Palestinian expulsion and flight, and into present time.